syncfusion-content/maui-docs/MAUI/DatePicker/Date-Restriction.md

 ## Maximum date

-The Date picker provides an option to restrict the selection of date items by using the [MaximumDate]() property in [SfDatePicker]() and you cannot select the dates beyond the maximumDate date range.
+The Date picker provides an option to restrict the selection of date items by using the [MaximumDate] property in [SfDatePicker] and you cannot select the dates beyond the maximum date range.

 {% tabs %}
 {% highlight xaml tabtitle="XAML" hl_lines="2" %}

 <picker:SfDatePicker x:Name="Picker"
                      MaximumDate="2042/10/10">
 </picker:SfDatePicker>

 {% endhighlight %}